 Study Purpose and Rationale

 The World Health Organization declared the coronavirus (COVID-19) outbreak a pandemic on March 11, 2020 and the UK government announced a comprehensive lockdown across the entire country on the 23rd March 2020, which limits all unnecessary travel and ask all non-essential workers to work from home where possible.
 These changes have had a dramatic impact on people’s lives, working patterns and family relationships.
 In this research we aim to understand how this pandemic, the lockdown and working from home has influenced a range of work-life issues and preferences and attitudes on flexible working for workers in the UK.
-This survey will inform UK government and company policies on flexible working.

 Researcher Contact Information